 Revenues from most engagements are recognized as services are provided based upon hours worked and contractually agreed-upon hourly rates.
+Some of our revenues are derived from fixed-price engagements, for which revenue is recognized using the percentage of completion method based on the ratio of costs incurred to the total estimated project costs.
 Revenues also include expenses billed to clients, which include travel and other out-of-pocket expenses, charges for support staff and outside contractors, and other reimbursable expenses.
 An allowance is provided for any amounts considered uncollectible.